andre-b-fernandes/andre-b-fernandes.github.io/prof-exp/prof-exp.markdown

 I've also helped implement a more robust search mechanism for the main project using **ElasticSearch**.

 - Currently, I'm working on a large-scale online machine learning project related to recommendations.
-I've worked with content-based recommendations using an NLP deep learning neural network architecture called Word2Vec, and also collaborative filtering using item-based recommendations with cosine similarity and a session-based recommender system.
+I've worked with content-based recommendations using an NLP deep learning neural network architecture called **Word2Vec**, and also collaborative filtering using item-based recommendations with cosine similarity and a session-based recommender system (**GRU4REC** neural network).
 We also use **ElasticSearch** for this task.
 This project's architecture is much different than the usual applications I've done so far since it's done mostly via separated **Docker** images stored using **AWS ECR**, and because it has to interconnect with the main project which has been a challenge but very fun to do.
 The models are trained and served using **AWS Sagemaker**.
 It includes a deploy CI/CD pipeline which deploys the project when in the master branch using **Gitlab** pipelines.
 I used **Python** and some of its libraries such as **Numpy**, **Tensorflow**, and **Pandas**.
 I also want to note that a component of this project is an on-demand machine learning model which can be asked for predictions in a **Flask** server.